trident-project/trident/doc/source/annotated_example.rst

 The basic process for generating a spectrum and overplotting a sightline's trajectory through the dataset goes in three steps:

-    1. Generate a :class:`~trident.LightRay` from the simulation data representing a sightline through the data.
+    1. Generate a :class:`~trident.light_ray.LightRay` from the simulation data representing a sightline through the data.
-    2. Define the desired spectrum features and use the :class:`~trident.LightRay` to create a corresponding synthetic spectrum.
+    2. Define the desired spectrum features and use the :class:`~trident.light_ray.LightRay` to create a corresponding synthetic spectrum.
-    3. Create a projected image and overplot the path of the :class:`~trident.LightRay`.
+    3. Create a projected image and overplot the path of the :class:`~trident.light_ray.LightRay`.

 .. _simple-ray:

 Simple LightRay Generation
 --------------------------

-A :class:`~trident.LightRay` is a 1D object representing the path a ray of light takes through a simulation volume on its way from some bright background object to the observer.
+A :class:`~trident.light_ray.LightRay` is a 1D object representing the path a ray of light takes through a simulation volume on its way from some bright background object to the observer.
 It records all of the gas fields it intersects along the way for use in construction of a spectrum.

-In order to generate a :class:`~trident.LightRay` from your data, you need to first make sure that you've imported both the yt and Trident packages, and specify the filename of the dataset from which to extract the light ray::
+In order to generate a :class:`~trident.light_ray.LightRay` from your data, you need to first make sure that you've imported both the yt and Trident packages, and specify the filename of the dataset from which to extract the light ray::